(c) LUXORION

 HFANT

 HFANT is an add-on to VOACAP and shares its data with it as soon as your antenna properties must be taken into account to calculate a circuit.
-When launched in stand-alone this is a graphic tool able to display the radiation pattern of antennas in both azimuthal and elevation planes.
+When launched in stand-alone this graphic tool is able to display the radiation pattern of antennas in both azimuthal and elevation planes.

 In addition to propagation forecasts, the VOACAP package provides free HFANT that permits to simulate the radiation patterns of antennas.
 Above left the settings for a 3-element Yagi placed 10m high and cut for the 20m band.
 A right the azimuthal radiation pattern of this antenna